 Fleur, Shop G08, G/F, The Mills, 45 Pak Tin Par Street, Tsuen Wan, Hong Kong, p.
 2836 6280

-London House Gordon Ramsay (NOW CLOSED)
+London House Gordon Ramsay (closed)

 Established by world-renowned chef Gordon Ramsay, London House aims to be the ultimate destination for great British food, beers and global wines.
 Featuring an outdoor terrace (making it super dog-friendly), as well as two levels of dining and views over Victoria Harbour, you will have a one-of-a-kind English pub-style dining experience.